tchannagiri/DSBplot/README.md

 DSBplot-histogram --help
 ```

 Although not covered here, comparison graphs may be produced by specifying two input directories, separated by `::` (there should be only these characters and no extra spaces).
-Please see the more detailed demo script in the `demo_long` subdirectory of the repository root directory for contains examples of making comparison graphs and other features of the commands.
+Please see the more detailed demo script in the `demo_long` directory for examples of making comparison graphs and other features of the commands.

 ## Contact